genovese/frplib/src/frplib/data/playground-help/utilities.md

 + `as_scalar` :: converts a 1-dimensional tuple to a scalar

 + `as_quantity` :: converts to a quantity, takes symbols, strings, or numbers.

++ `as_float` :: converts high-precision decimal tuples to Python floats, and 1-dimensional tuples to scalar floats.

 ## Function Helpers